-These financial statements are prepared for Relative Value Trading Limited (the 'Company'), the principal activity of which is to act as an investment company.
+These financial statements are prepared for Relative Value Trading Limited, the principal activity of which is to act as an investment company.

-The parent undertaking of the smallest group that presents consolidated financial statements is Barclays Bank PLC and the ultimate holding company and the parent undertaking of the largest group that presents group financial statements is Barclays PLC, both of which prepare consolidated financial statements in accordance with International Financial Reporting Standards ('IFRS') and interpretations issued by the IFRS Interpretations Committee ('IFRS IC'), as published by the International Accounting Standards Board ('IASB') and accordingly consolidated financial statements have not been prepared based on the exemption provided under paragraph 4(a) of IFRS 10
+The parent undertaking of the smallest group that presents consolidated financial statements is Barclays Bank PLC and the ultimate holding company and the parent undertaking of the largest group that presents group financial statements is Barclays PLC, both of which prepare consolidated financial statements in accordance with UK-adopted international accounting standards and accordingly consolidated financial statements have not been prepared based on the exemption provided under paragraph 4(a) of IFRS 10.